 What can I do to let in the Light?

-Some of our “sins” we judge as sort-of bad, some worse and others perhaps unforgivable.
-We can make the mistake of quantifying levels of sin.
-God, however, does not have a scale that weighs our sins, or our short-comings.
+The Christian church (as well as other faith communities) have long been a source of love and acceptance, but also pain and rejection.
+Some church communities focus on particular actions or lifestyles that they deem offensive, and label them as “sins.”
+The word translated in English as “sin”, is better translated as, “to miss the mark” or “to go astray.”
+The term “sin” has been used in churches to condemn some and so separate us from each other.
+We often make the mistake of quantifying levels of sin, from excusable and unavoidable to those that are unforgivable.
+God, however, does not have a scale that weighs our sins or shortcomings.
 Apostle Paul was a man many thought to be beyond reproach.
 He was held in high-esteem.
-Paul did not see himself in that way and so wrote about himself as “being the worst of all sinners.”
-But then he goes onto declare that neither he nor God hold that negative account against him.
-His “freedom in Christ in all things” was bought by Christ’s blood — not from following the current doctrine of his day.
-It was Paul’s relationship with Jesus that made him justified before the Father.
+Yet Paul did not see himself in that way and so wrote about himself as “being the worst of all sinners.”
+But then he goes on to declare that neither he nor God held that negative account against him.
+He declared “freedom in Christ in all things.”
 Concentrating on what NOT to do (sin) or worrying about what you may be doing wrong is a trap.
-We avoid that trap on concentrating on what God would have us do.
-The freedom from sin that Jesus advocates does not come from avoiding sin, but from concentrating on what God would have us pursue.
-Jesus came to make “sin” irrelevant and have no power over us.
+You avoid that trap by concentrating on what God would have you do, instead of focusing on what you should not be doing.
+The freedom from sin that Jesus advocates does not come from avoiding sin, but from concentrating on what God would have you pursue.
+Jesus came to make “sin” irrelevant and have no power over you.
+The divine voice inside you is (as CS Lewis put it) continuously articulate and always accessible if you quiet your thoughts and listen.

-When Jesus came, He began His act of grace, by showing how impossible it was for man to reach God on human merit.
+Jesus helped define grace for us by showing how impossible it was for us to reach God on human merit.
 Jesus through his teachings made the “narrow way” even more narrow till, at one point, the disciples became so frustrated that they threw up their hands and exclaimed “Who can be saved?”
 To this Jesus responded, “With man it is impossible, but with God all things are possible.”
 What does that mean for me?
 What does that mean for you?

-Jesus laid down His life for us, so that we could live without fear and self condemnation.
+Jesus demonstrated extreme love throughout His lifetime, culminating with His death and resurrection, so that we could live without fear and self-condemnation.
 We may never fully appreciate how much God loves and accepts us.
 God meets you where you are at today.
 It is God who made you, and it is God who calls you, it is God who justifies you, and embraces you!

 Jesus said, “Behold I stand at the door and knock.”
 Will you open your closet door and let God’s light in?